nilseng/aksjegrafen/infrastructure/README.md

 If the Docker run command does not work, move the apoc plugin manually from /labs to /plugins

-To enter a docker conatiner run:
+To enter a docker container run:

 - `docker exec -it <container_id> /bin/bash`